oasis-tcs/odata-specs/odata-protocol/8 Header Fields.md

 Properties with null or default values MUST be included in delta payloads, if modified.

-The response to a POST operation MUST include any properties not set to their default value, and the response to a PUT/PATCH operation MUST include any properties whose values were changed as part of the operation.
+The response to a `POST` operation MUST include any properties not set to their default value, and the response to a `PUT` or `PATCH` operation MUST include any properties whose values were changed as part of the operation.